Tailwind: A Practical Framework for Query Accelerators: Drill Down Evaluation

 \subsubsection{Prediction Accuracy.}

-We train an \alp{} neural network for each accelerator in our library (Section~\ref{sec:accel-lib}) using a dataset of around 10k data points per accelerator with an 80/10/10 train, validation, test split.
-We compare our \alp{} neural network to three baselines: \begin{enumerate*}[label=(\roman*)] \item always predicting the mean (geomean) run time, \item a regression random forest~\cite{randomforest-ho95} (3 trees), and \item a multi-layer perceptron (MLP)~\cite{dlbook-2016} (3 layers). \end{enumerate*} For the regression forest and MLP, we manually design a feature vector specific to each accelerator.
+We train an \alp{} neural network for the accelerators in our first case study (Section~\ref{sec:eval-cs1-library}) using a dataset of $\sim$10k data points per accelerator with an 80/10/10 train, validation, test split.
+We compare our \alp{} neural network to three baselines: \begin{enumerate*}[label=(\roman*)] \item always predicting the mean (geomean) run time, \item a regression random forest~\cite{randomforest-ho95} (3 trees), and \item a multi-layer perceptron (MLP)~\cite{dlbook-2016} (3 layers). \end{enumerate*} For the regression forest and MLP, we manually design a feature vector for each accelerator.
 We evaluate prediction accuracy using Q-error, defined as $\text{max}\left(p/a, a/p\right)$, where $p$ and $a$ are the predicted and actual run times respectively~\cite{qerror-moerkotte09}.
 Lower is better and 1.0 is the best possible Q-error.
-Figure~\ref{fig:alp-modeling} shows our results, from which we draw the following conclusions.
+Table~\ref{tbl:alp-modeling} lists our results, from which we draw the following conclusions.

-\textbf{The \alp{} neural network achieves the lowest p90 Q-error on our accelerator library and a p50 Q-error comparable to the best baseline.} On the domain negation accelerator, our \alp{} neural network achieves the lowest Q-error compared to the other baselines.
+\textbf{The \alp{} neural network achieves the lowest p90 Q-error on our tested accelerators and a p50 Q-error comparable to the best baseline.} On the domain negation accelerator, our \alp{} neural network achieves the lowest Q-error compared to the other baselines.
 This is because (i) it is harder to model compared to the other accelerators in our library, and (ii) our \alp{} neural network provides a better inductive bias (encoding the accelerator's logical structure) compared to a simple MLP and regression forest.

-\textbf{Its prediction accuracy shows that our \alp{} model featurization is general enough to work across diverse accelerators in our library.} Unlike our baselines, which required specifically chosen hand-designed features, our \alp{} model uses one featurization method for all the accelerators (Section~\ref{sec:alp-model-details}).
+\textbf{Our \alp{} model featurization is general enough to work across diverse accelerators.} Unlike our baselines, which use hand-designed features, our \alp{} model uses one featurization method for all the accelerators (Section~\ref{sec:alp-model-details}) and achieves the best p90 Q-error.